-(1) The local government may by notice in writing to a permit holder varyshown on a permit.
+- (1) The local government may by notice in writing to a permit holder vary- - (a) the permitted area; - (b) the permitted time; or - (c) both the permitted area and the permitted time, shown on a permit.

-- (a) the permitted area;

-- (b) the permitted time; or

-- (c) both the permitted area and the permitted time,

 (2) The local government may direct a permit holder to move from one permitted area to another permitted area, if more than one area is specified in a permit.